Research

 Research Thrust 1: Methods for generating automated metadata.

-We will explore machine learning techniques to generate metadata for scientific data using various artifacts of the ecosystem, including the datasets, job scripts, workflows, and usage logs.
+We explore the use of machine learning techniques to generate metadata for scientific data using various artifacts of the ecosystem, including the datasets, job scripts, workflows, and usage logs.
 The metadata generated can lead to valuable knowledge about the data itself.
 It can also capture the relationships between code, people, and datasets, widening the search capabilities.
 In addition to context of use, it is critical to extract scientific features and tag the datasets appropriately.
-We will leverage existing work and explore techniques to generate domain-specific metadata in the context of scientific domains, as a basis for generalizing techniques for other datasets.
-We will start with using existing techniques in both unsupervised, supervised and semi-supervised learning and extend/customize techniques.
+We leverage existing work and explore techniques to generate domain-specific metadata in the context of scientific domains, as a basis for generalizing techniques for other datasets.
+We use existing techniques in both unsupervised, supervised and semi-supervised learning, as well as state-of-the-art generative AI models, to enrich scientific metadata for search.

 Research Thrust 2: Scalable Metadata Infrastructure.